jovanliuc/java-families-docs/java/java-reflection.md

 or known at compile-time.

-Reflection API provides a set of classes and interfaces in the `java.lang.reflect package`, such as Class, Field, Method, Constructor, and Parameter, which allow you to retrieve information about the structure and behavior of a class or an object.
+Reflection API provides a set of classes and interfaces in the `java.lang.reflect` package, such as Class, Field, Method, Constructor, and Parameter, which allow you to retrieve information about the structure and behavior of a class or an object.